Robert F. Bruner

 Robert F. Bruner, University Professor, Distinguished Professor of Business Administration and Dean Emeritus of the Darden School of Business

 Bob Bruner is University Professor at the University of Virginia, Distinguished Professor of Business Administration, and Dean Emeritus of the Darden School of Business.
-He has also held visiting appointments at Columbia University in the United States, INSEAD in France and IESE in Spain.
-He has a forthcoming visiting appointment at Harvard.
-He is the author, co-author or editor of more than 20 books on finance, management and teaching.
+He has also held visiting appointments at Harvard and Columbia Universities in the United States, INSEAD in France and IESE in Spain.
+He is the author and co-author of over 300 teaching case studies and of Case Studies in Finance, now in its eighth edition.
 A faculty member since 1982 and winner of leading teaching awards at the University of Virginia and within the Commonwealth of Virginia, he teaches and conducts research in finance and management.

 He has taught students in the Darden MBA, MBA for Executives (EMBA), Global MBA for Executives (GEMBA) and doctoral programs and as a visiting professor at business schools internationally.
 He has instructed practitioners in executive education courses around the world.
 Bruner’s current research interests span subjects such as corporate finance, financial crises and panics, business history, the future of higher education and the leadership attributes of U.S. presidents.